St. Peter's Episcopal Church (Ripon, Wisconsin)

-St. Peter's Episcopal Church is a parish of the Episcopal Church in Ripon, Wisconsin, in the Diocese of Fond du Lac.
+St. Peter's Episcopal Church is a parish of the Episcopal Church in Ripon, Wisconsin, in the Episcopal Diocese of Wisconsin.
 The parish also operates a chapel of ease, St Mary's, in Wautoma.
+Both were formerly in the jurisdiction of the Episcopal Diocese of Fond du Lac.

+In 2017, the church reported 121 members; in 2023, it reported 102 members.
+No membership statistics were reported in 2024 national parochial reports.
+Plate and pledge financial support reported by the church in 2024 was $102,760.
+Average Sunday Attendance ASA reported in 2024 was 25 persons.
+This was a relative decrease on ASA of 54 in 2017.

-The parish church was added to the National Register of Historic Places for its architectural significance in 1974.
+The church building was added to the National Register of Historic Places for its architectural significance in 1974.